TaitoUnited/taito-templates/infrastructure/gcp/README.md

 # Google Cloud example

 Example for a taito zone located in Google Cloud.
 Configure settings to your liking in `taito-config.sh` and `*.yaml` files.
 Change at least all the `taito-config.sh` settings that have been marked with `CHANGE`.
-Then create the zone by running `taito zone apply`.
+Authenticate with `taito auth`.
+Create the zone by running `taito zone apply`.

 ## Links